aicenter/FUP/lectures/lecture07.md

 𝝺>
 ```

-Like in the Racket REPL, you can evaluate Haskell expressions in this interpreter
+Like in the Racket REPL, you can evaluate Haskell expressions in this interpreter.
+(Don't yet worry
+about understanding the two lines below, we will get to it!)
 ```scheme
 𝝺> fibs = 0 : 1 : zipWith (+) fibs (tail fibs)
 𝝺> take 20 fibs